 “The Client function monitoring a major contract needs to be adequately resourced.
 At the outset the size of the client unit was deemed commensurate with the tasks ahead, such as monitoring a range of performance measures and reporting on such to various management and Member forums.
 Liaison between partners, approving service development plans and approval of payments under the contract were other significant roles performed by the client unit.
 However, as performance issues became evident and legal and other contractual disputes escalated, the team had to cope with increasing workloads and increasing pressure from service managers and Council Members to address these issues.
 This is a difficult balancing act.
 You do not want to assemble a large client function that in part duplicates the management of the services being provided nor overstaff to the extent that there is insufficient work if contract performance is such that no issues are created.
 With hindsight, the initial team was too small to manage the contract when SAP and other performance issues were not resolved quickly enough.
 Sizing the function is tricky but we do now have an extremely knowledgeable and experienced client team.”

 As with any major contract, it is important that your Intelligent Client Function (ICF) is properly resourced with the manpower and skills that will help you to steer your way through any rocky waters and excel in your partnership.
 It would be nice to think that everyone involved in a contractual agreement would be dedicated individuals, all pulling in the same direction with common goals and values.
-But this is just not the case all of the time, which is why strong management is not only preferred but essential; something we recently wrote about in a two-part article titled ‘Intelligent Client Function: The 8 best team skills to drive maximise value in complex vendor relationships‘ followed by ‘4 leading lessons learned from successful ICF teams‘, which warned of the dangers of underestimating the importance and resourcing of this team.
+But this is just not the case all of the time, which is why strong management is not only preferred but essential; something we recently wrote about in an article titled ‘Intelligent Client Function: The 8 best team skills to drive maximise value in complex vendor relationships‘.

 5. Business objective-led KPIs